Plug and Play Splitting Techniques for Poisson Image Restoration: Numerical Experiments

 \subsection{On the choice of $\beta\gamma$}

-\Cref{al:pnpsplit+} needs to use a denoiser which takes into account the variance $\beta\gamma$ of the Gaussian noise on the current iterate.
-In the numerical experiments presented here, the network employed as a denoiser has been trained \cite[Section 4.1]{doi:10.1137/20M1387961} on images affected by Gaussian noise whose $\sigma^2$ was randomly selected in $[0,0.01]$ \emph{for each image}: in \eqref{eq:trainingPesquet} each $\vy_i$ has been generated as
+{\Cref{al:pnpsplit+} requires using a denoiser that accounts for the standard deviation $\beta\gamma$ of the Gaussian noise on the current iterate.
+The parameter $\beta$ is actually encompassed by the unknown operator $A$ in \cref{prp:convpnp}, hence the parameter $\gamma$ plays the role of the standard deviation of the noise.
+In the numerical experiments presented here, the network employed as a denoiser has been trained on images affected by Gaussian noise with $\sigma=0.01$: therefore, the choice for the ADMM parameter is set as $\gamma=\sigma=0.01$.}

-Therefore, it performs blind denoising and it is not possible to set a different value for $\sigma$.
-Anticipating the results of \cref{ssec:gamma}, the adpatinve strategy for $\gamma$ shall be adopted: this means that at each iteration $\beta$ will be chosen such that $\beta\gamma^k=0.1\rightarrow\beta=0.1/\gamma^k$.
-Nonetheless, the numerical experiments showed a particular robustness with respect this choice.